We are living in a state of accelerated change.

-- Understand your current baseline and explore how to align to the Principles of Adaptive Learning Organizations
+Understand the current baseline and explore how to align with the Principles of Adaptive Learning Organizations

-- Holistically understand and explore your current and potential Learning Ecosystem
+Holistically understand and explore current and potential Learning Ecosystems

-- Explore and understand your areas for potential innovation in your Learning Ecosystem
+Explore and understand areas for potential innovation in a Learning Ecosystem

 Given our work with a range of organizations in different domains of varying sizes, we have synthesized a consistent set of outcomes.
 These principles were formed from the synthesis of outcomes that organizations were seeking or achieved as outcomes.
 Each of the principles is framed in a future state that an organization would consistently have beliefs around.